The LaRosa Volunteer Water Quality Monitoring Analytical

 - LaRosa Volunteer Monitoring Sites and Years Data Retrieval- a database where you can query watershed associations' data by site or by year and export to excel.
 This data has been thoroughly reviewed.

 - Vermont Integrated Watershed Information System (IWIS)- The VTDEC-Watershed Management Divison's online data portal for water quality information.
-Here you can access water quality and chemsitry testing information from all of Vermont, including LaRosa data.
+Here you can access water quality and chemistry testing information from all of Vermont, including LaRosa data.
 You can access LaRosa data by using the site search function to query a water body or specific monitoring site.

 - VT ANR Atlas- mapping tool with over 150 different layers from across the department, including water quality monitoring site location data.

 - US EPA Generic QAPP Outline - Quality Assurance Project Proposal; yearly submission is required by all LPP partners.